 8 Jan 2017: The image recognition service moved into production today.
 This tool offers people the ability to generate keywords directly from images by using trained models to identify the contents of images.
-The service offers the ability to generate keywords from images stored on the web or alternatively by uploading images to MyKeyworder.
-In the near future an API will become available for systematic use.
+The service offers the ability to generate keywords from images stored on the web - either one-by-one or programmatically using an API - or by uploading images to MyKeyworder.

 5 Nov 2016: After several years of crowdfunding from visitors to MyKeyworder, I finally found someone who shared by passion for photography and my desire to make keywording within Lightroom easier.
 Over the last few months Rasmus and I have been creating MyKeyworder for Lightroom to bring the power of MyKeyworder as a plugin for Lightroom users and today I can announce that the first version of the plugin is live for our visitors to download and use.
 Try it out.
 We hope you find it as useful as we do.

 27 Sep 2016: It felt like time for an upgrade of the entire site to make use of new technologies that would enable both th lightroom plugin and the website itself to perform faster.